‘Bates Motel’ Season 5: Chilling Trailer Ahead Of Air Date, Meet New Cast Members

 Vera Farmiga will reprise her role as Norma Bates despite being dead.
 She will continue her role as “Mother” presumably in Norman’s head and seems to have a character of her own.
 There will be a power struggle between Norman and his mother over who controls the budding psycho.

 It will be interesting to see how Dylan reacts to his mother death and whether he suspects his brother playing a role in her death.
-Brooke Smith will play Sheriff Dana Greene, who is expected to take over Romero’s duties in season 5.
+Brooke Smith will play Sheriff Dana Greene, who is expected to take over Romero’s duties in Season 5.

-Bates Motel Season 5 premieres on a Monday with an air date of February 20th 2017.
+Bates Motel Season 5 premieres on a Monday with an air date of February 20th, 2017.
 The fifth and final season is expected to feature 10 episodes.
+Will Norman get away with murder?
+It will be interesting to find out in the final season of the long-running series.

 Are you looking forward to fifth season of Bates Motel?